solomonedenyi1-cmyk/whatsapp-ai/PRD.md

 ## 🎯 Product Overview

 ### Vision
-To create a seamless conversational AI experience within WhatsApp, allowing users to interact with the Yue-F model through a familiar messaging interface with enterprise-grade containerization and deployment capabilities.
+To create a seamless conversational AI experience within WhatsApp, allowing users to interact with the AI model through a familiar messaging interface with enterprise-grade containerization and deployment capabilities.

 ### Goals
 - Provide 24/7 AI-powered assistance through WhatsApp